freeCodeCamp/freeCodeCamp/guide/english/python/index.md

     $

 ## The Zen of Python

-Some of the principles that influenced the design of Python are included as an Easter egg and can be read by using the command inside Python interpreter interactive mode:
+The principles that influenced the design of Python are included as an Easter egg, and can be read by using the command inside Python interpreter interactive mode:

     >>> import this
     The Zen of Python, by Tim Peters